Detailed Explanation of Component Decorator Identifiers

 enum: TestEnum;

-// String-form enumeration, cannot use the shortened way, such as: @property(Direction).
-Must use the standard writing as follows with the type parameter specified
+// String enum, cannot use type shorthand, e.g., @property(Direction).
+Must use the standard way with type parameter specified below.

 @property({ type: Direction })